Alexisliao10/QR-code-P/README.md

 I learned to create the HTML struture first then follow a design guide and finishing with custom styles.

+Never use the rem-font-hack (62.5%) because it can cause a lot of troubles like:

+- Potentially huge accessibility problems for anyone who changes their default font size
+- Changing defaults is unexpected, so can confuse other developers (or even yourself in the future)
+- Hard to maintain and even harder to remove later on
+- Conflicts with third-party code
+- Many engineering teams will look negatively on job applicants who use this in their code, because they are aware of the issues it can cause.

 ```html
 <div class="card">
   <div class="qrcode">